 By combining additional off-road trails and enhanced on-street bicycle networks, a connection could be made to the Rotary Park Trail just a few blocks south of LaSalle Boulevard.
-This trail is part of the Trans-Canada Trail network.
+This trail runs to downtown Sudbury and, further to the south, connects to the Trans-Canada Trail network.

 To the south, the continuation of Junction Creek runs through a wooded wetland adjacent to the New Sudbury Conservation Area, which is under a combination of public and private ownership.
 While there are existing informal trails, there is potential to work with the Conservation Authority to enhance these lands and trails for the benefit of local ecology and recreation.
 On the west end of the corridor, the LaSalle Cemetery is adjacent to another trail extending north of LaSalle Boulevard.
-Also of consideration is the potential to connect to College Boreal and the Terry Fox Sports Complex which are just
+Also of consideration is the potential to connect to College Boreal and

-Figure 41: Trails connections can be formal or informal
+Figure 41: Trail connections can be formal or informal